sjhloco/netbox_add_device/README.md

 | device | `tags` | No | Dictionary *{tag: tag_colour}* of tags to assign to the VM
 | device | `virtual_chassis` | No | Virtual chassis in format *{vc_name: [vc_position, vc_priority]}*

-#### Virtual Machine/ Device attributes
+#### Virtual Machine/ Device interface attributes

 Interfaces are the same for VMs or devices except for *type* which only applies to physical device interfaces.
-It type is not specified it will either use the existing interface type (includes those defined in the device-type) or for new interfaces default to *virtual*.
+It type is not specified it will either use the existing interface type (includes those defined in the device-type template) or for new interfaces default to *virtual*.

 | Parent  | Key    | Mand | Description
 |---------|--------|------|-------------